Munawwar/Pepper/README.md

                 }
             });
             view.mount();
-            // or if you want to only hydrate, call view.hydrate()
+            // or call view.hydrate(), for hydration
-            // or if no target specified, do view.append(document.body)
+            // or view.append(document.body), if no target specified
         </script>
     </body>
 </html>
 ```

+You can find examples for several templating language in the [examples directory](./examples).

 **Important note**: The template HTML should be wrapped inside a single HTML tag.
 In other words, Pepper assumes the template has a single root element.
 If not, then Pepper would take the first element (as root) and ignore the rest.